rianders/poweringprojects/PITCHME.md

 * Multimeter
 * Variable Power source
 ---
-# Scene of the crime 1
+# Scene of the crime 1: What has the power?
 A motor has fallen apart on the table.
 What's going on does it work?
 Parts: motor, wires with clips, power supply multimeter